zxc23/dcss-scoreboard/README.md

 ## How to use

+Python 3.5 is required.
 Install pre-requisites with `pip install -r requirements.txt`.

 For testing purposes, you can download lots of logfiles with `download-logs.sh`.